Barnes vs. Roosevelt libel trial: Trial

 Pretrial activities included a change of venue from Albany to Syracuse, owing to Barnes's supposed control over Albany's government.
 Roosevelt's chief counsel during the trial was John M. Bowers, while Barnes was represented by William Mills Ivins Sr. The trial began on April 19, 1915, and took five weeks.

 With respect to libel, a defendant must prove his innocence; that is, Roosevelt was required to demonstrate that he had not intentionally imparted a malicious public falsehood about Barnes.
 Roosevelt testified for eight days.
 Rather than arguing that he had made a slip of the tongue or misspoken, or had been misquoted or taken out of context, or that what he had said was merely campaign rhetoric not meant to be taken literally, Roosevelt argued that what he had said was true.
 Roosevelt and his legal team provided details about several incidents which Roosevelt claimed proved that Barnes was an unsavory political boss, and that he did work cooperatively with Murphy.
 Two weeks into the trial, Roosevelt contacted Franklin D. Roosevelt for assistance; Franklin, then serving as Assistant Secretary of the Navy, was a former member of the State Senate.
 Franklin Roosevelt had disputes with Murphy during his senate tenure, and testified on Theodore Roosevelt's behalf.

 The jury took several ballots over two days, and returned a verdict of acquittal.
 After the trial, it was revealed that until the last ballot, the jury consistently voted 11 to 1 for acquittal, with a lone juror arguing that trial costs ought to be divided between Barnes and Roosevelt.
+The judge ordered Barnes to pay $1,442.52; attorneys for both sides agreed that Roosevelt could have required Barnes to pay $2,000 more because of the length of the trial, but Roosevelt requested only the actual costs.